OttTs/ParticLas.jl/docs/src/index.md

 ```math
     \frac{\partial f}{\partial t} + v\cdot\frac{\partial f}{\partial x} = \frac{1}{\tau}(f_t - f)
 ```
 is solved.
 Here, $f=f(x,v,t)$ is the density function at position $x$, velocity $v$ and time $t$.
-The right hand side is the so-called *BGK* collision operator, where $\tau$ is the *relaxation time* and $f_t$ is the target distribution function.
+The right hand side is the *BGK* collision operator, where $\tau$ is the *relaxation time* and $f_t$ is the target distribution function.
 In the original BGK model, the target distribution function is a simple Maxwellian distribution defined by the number density $n$, the macroscopic velocity $u$ and the temperature $T$.

 ## Numerical model
-The density function is approximated by a large number of simulation particles
+The density function is approximated using a large number of simulation particles:
 ```math
     f(x,v,t)\approx\sum_p{\omega_p\delta(x-x_p)\delta(v-v_p)}.
 ```
 Each particle is defined by its position $x_p$ and velocity $v_p$.
 The *weighting factor* $\omega_p$ defines, how many "physical" particles are represented by a single simulation particle.
-Since there is a huge number of particles in reality, this weighting factor is set to a fairly large number ($\omega_p=5\cdot 10^{15}$ in ParticLas).
+Given the vast number of particles in reality, this weighting factor is set to a fairly large number ($\omega_p=5\cdot 10^{15}$ in ParticLas).

 ### Time stepping
-When using particles to solve the Boltzmann equation, one usually splits the equation into a movement operator
+The Boltzmann equation is solved using an operator splitting method, dividing it into a movement operator
 ```math
     \frac{\partial f}{\partial t} + v\cdot\frac{\partial f}{\partial x} = 0
 ```